 10. The actual best part of this hike

 But the actual location is what did it for me.
 You really feel like you are away from it all, like you have come to a magical hideaway (just with other people as well!).
 I haven’t seen anyone actually talk about how beautiful this hike is.
-The walk down with the morning sun glistening on the water was incredible.
+The walk down with the morning sun glistening on the water is incredible.

 The climb though the rocks made us feel so small but in awe of the beauty and now the rock pools were just insanely stunning.

 To me, I wouldn’t write home about the actual Figure 8 Pool because I think most like myself was expecting something a lot bigger.
-It was the beauty surrounding it that made it special.Up close at the rock pools
+It was the beauty surrounding it that made it special.

 11. Break up the hike on the way back

 On the way back, after a 20 minute hike back through the cliffs and rocks, we stopped off at Burning Palms Beach and chilled out there for an hour.
 You just need to make sure you get back to that beach whilst the tide is low and once that is done, you can just chill out on the beach and enjoy the rest of the day.